edmondscommerce/phpqa/README.md

 To see an example of how to do this, you can look at the [.travis.yml](./.travis.yml) and [./.travis.bash](./.travis.bash) files in this repo.

 You can also look at [Doctrine Static Meta](https://github.com/edmondscommerce/doctrine-static-meta) as a more complete example - on travis [here](https://travis-ci.org/edmondscommerce/doctrine-static-meta).

+### Post Hook

+If you would like to have some custom actions taken at the end of your qa process once everythign is passed, then you can do this by creating a postHook.bash file in your `qaConfig` folder

+This is an arbitrary bash script that can do anything you want.

+It is sourced into the main qa process and so has access to all of the config variables as defined in te main script and overridden in your project config.